-Trump to pick former Texas Governor Perry as Energy Secretary
+Trump picks former Texas Governor Perry as energy secretary

-WASHINGTON President-elect Donald Trump has chosen former Texas Governor Rick Perry to head the U.S. Department of Energy, a transition official said, putting him in charge of the agency he proposed eliminating during his bid for the 2012 Republican presidential nomination.
+WASHINGTON President-elect Donald Trump has chosen former Texas Governor Rick Perry to head the U.S. Department of Energy, a source close to the transition said, putting him in charge of an agency he proposed eliminating during his bid for the 2012 Republican presidential nomination.

-The choice, confirmed late on Monday by the official, adds to the list of oil drilling advocates skeptical about climate change who have been picked for senior positions in Trump's Cabinet.
-The selections have worried environmentalists but cheered an industry eager for expansion.
+The choice of Perry adds to the list of oil-drilling advocates skeptical about climate change who Trump has picked for senior positions in his Cabinet, worrying environmentalists but cheering an industry eager for expansion.

+The department is responsible for U.S. energy policy and oversees the nation's nuclear weapons program.
+Perry has advocated lighter regulation on the fossil fuel industry, and has called the science around climate change "unsettled."

+The selection of Perry, who also had been mentioned as a candidate for agriculture secretary, was disclosed on Monday night after Perry met the president-elect at Trump Tower in New York.

-Perry's proposal to scrap the Energy Department caused what has become known as his "oops" moment during a November 2011 debate when he could not remember all the Cabinet-level departments he wanted to eliminate.
+Perry's proposal to get rid of the Energy Department caused what has become known as his "oops" moment during a November 2011 Republican presidential candidate debate when he could not remember all the Cabinet-level departments he wanted to eliminate.

 "It's three agencies of government when I get there that are gone: commerce, education and the um, what's the third one there?
 Let's see," Perry said.